colin273/Scriptable-For-Dummies/docs/api/alert.md

 ---
-id: about
+id: alert
-title: About Scriptable For Dummies
-sidebar_label: About Scriptable For Dummies
-slug: /
+title: Alert
+sidebar_label: Alert
 ---

 Welcome to the Scriptable For Dummies!